irfanhakim-as/homelab-wiki/topics/podman.md

 ### Description

-This details some common usage steps for a container runtime solution such as Podman.
+This details some common usage steps for a Container Runtime solution such as Podman.

 ### References